Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 Why didn't you go to the party?

 (2) **Mi jixi ku yu le no idi cel parti keseba.**
-"I know this: _You didn't go to the party why?_."
+"I know this: _You didn't go to the party why?_"
 I know why you didn't go to the party.

 ### kemaner - _how (done how)_